 CONNECTED VEHICLE TESTING

-The impact for vehicle cyber security issues can be large and affect personal safety.
+The impact of automotive vehicle cybersecurity issues can be large and affect personal safety.
 Criminals are using increasingly sophisticated attacks to steal vehicles, compromise their systems, compromise privacy and safety, and more.

 Nettitude have a wealth of experience assessing the security posture of a connected vehicle.
 Specifically, we will focus on: